Wen-Bai/Wen-Bai.github.io/_posts/2021-11-28-Exploring-the-Poetry-Archive.md

 ---
 ## Content Overview
-[The poetry Archive](https://poetryarchive.org/) is a online archive that connect poems with the voice of poets and you can read and listen to poems here.
+[The poetry Archive](https://poetryarchive.org/) is an online archive that connect poems with the voice of poets and you can read and listen to poems here.
 It contains poetry recordings, texts, interviews and a huge range of other materials, which is a useful resource for Poetry lovers and researchers.

 ## Website Layout